belabdesmd/IQlympics/README.md

 Designed specifically for Reddit's mobile-heavy user base, featuring touch-optimized interfaces, comprehensive country flag integration (195+ countries), and responsive card-based layout that adapts perfectly to any screen size.

 ### 🎯 **Gamified Patriotism**
 IQlympics channels competitive nationalism in a positive, knowledge-based way.
 Players experience genuine pride when contributing to their country's success, creating emotional investment that goes beyond typical gaming satisfaction.
+The personal contribution percentage system shows exactly how much each player impacts their nation's standing.

+### 🎮 **Elimination-Based Tension**
+Unlike endless trivia games, IQlympics creates genuine stakes with its 5-wrong-answer elimination system.
+Every question becomes a high-stakes decision: risk an answer that could end your game, or use one of your precious 3 skips.
+This creates an escalating tension curve that keeps players engaged throughout their session.

 ## How to Play IQlympics